Tracking the Footprints of Spin Fluctuations: A MultiMethod, MultiMessenger Study of the Two-Dimensional Hubbard Model: Insights into the nature and role of spin fluctuations

 Fig.~\ref{fig:sf} presents a comparison between the D$\Gamma$A results for the self-energy at the antinode $\mathbf{k}=(\pi,0)$ and the spin-fluctuation expression Eq.~(\ref{eqn:spin_fluct}) in which different choices are made for the spin susceptibility $\chi(\mathbf{q},i\Omega_n)$.
 We perform the comparison using the susceptibility data from D$\Gamma$A due to its good agreement with the benchmark, the availability of the $\mathbf{q}$-resolved susceptibility and its ability to enter the highly insulating regime \textcircled{5}.
 This comparison is performed for three different temperatures, corresponding to the incoherent regime \textcircled{1}, the metallic regime \textcircled{3} and the pseudogapped insulating regime \textcircled{5}.

 We begin the discussion with the result obtained by using the full (solid blue curve, square markers) D$\Gamma$A susceptibility.
 We see that, at a qualitative level, the spin-fluctuation approximation succeeds in reproducing the characteristic low-frequency dependence of the self-energy associated with all three regimes.
 There is furthermore good quantitative agreement in the incoherent regime \textcircled{1}.
 With the chosen value of $g$, the self-energy is overestimated in both the metallic and pseudogap regimes.
-Using $g=g_{\mathrm{TPSC}}$ together with the value of the double occupancy calculated in Fig.~\ref{fig:docc} largely remedies this overestimation in a large part of the metallic regime.
+Using $g=g_{\mathrm{TPSC}}$ together with the value of the double occupancy calculated in Fig.~\ref{fig:docc} largely remedies this overestimation for most of the metallic regime.